LukarioMC/COMP-4800-37/README.md

  - `ANON_EMAIL=` - Placeholder email for the anonymous user.
  - `ANON_PWD=` - Placeholder password for the anonymous user.
 Best made very complex.
  - `TOMS_PWD` - Password for Tom to use as a site administrator.
+ - `INIT_DATABASE` - Controls whether to initialize/reset the database on application start.
+(Useful for deployment with non-persistent storage)

 Scripts:
 Run the following using 'npm run [cmd]'